-Straight from the horse’s mouth – Apple says this of the Terminal:
+Straight from the horse’s mouth – Apple says this of the macOS Terminal:

-Yes, the Terminal is your gateway to the BSD core that is macOS.
+Yes, the Terminal is your gateway to the Darwin core that is macOS.
 But what on earth does that mean?
 Here’s the best way I can think of to explain it.

-The Finder, that “thing” you use to launch programs and sort/re-name/move/delete files – is really just a graphical version of the Terminal.
+The Finder, that thing you use to sort, re-name, move and delete files – is really just a graphical version of the Terminal.
 The Terminal is a “text” version of the Finder – and a much more powerful one at that.
 When you open programs using the Finder (by double-clicking them) they just open.
 With Terminal, you can launch programs and issue additional parameters – like ‘open x program and then have it open a file’.

 To be slightly more accurate, the Terminal is actually an interface to a “shell”.
 The default shell on the Mac is named zsh (as of 10.15, before that it was “bash”).
 A shell is the program that reads your text, splits the command (launch x program) from the parameters (open a file when x launches) and then executes them.